-- □ Most councils have now adopted their Long-Term Plans ("LTPs"). - Eight councils were allowed to produce 3-year recovery plans (these are the councils that were the most impacted by weather events in 2023); and - Eight councils have opted to defer their LTP by 3 months. - > Twelve councils have opted for the enhance annual plan (with LTP deferred for 12 months). - Debt levels are forecast to increase. - > Based on the draft financials collected, sector debt is forecast to be 28.3% higher in 2034 than it was in 2031. - ➢ In the 2021-2031 LTPs, gross debt was forecast to reach \$38.3 billion in 2031. - > Based on council's draft 2024-2034 LTPs, gross debt is estimated to reach around \$50 billion by 2034. - > The largest percentage increase in debt is coming from rural / provincial councils. - > In addition, some councils are looking at IFF to finance infrastructure. - □ There is significant upward pressure on rates. - More than half the councils ran an operating deficit in 2022/23.
-These councils need a larger than average rate increase to rebalance their budgets. - Some councils have forecast an increase in rates of over 20% for 2024/25. - The need for councils to produce water service delivery plans will focus attention on the investment required over the medium term. - > Councils will also need to invest more than previously planned in resilience and adaptation.
+- □ Most councils have now adopted their Long-Term Plans ("LTPs"). - Eight councils were allowed to produce 3-year recovery plans (these are the councils that were the most impacted by weather events in 2023); and - > Eight councils have opted to defer their LTP by 3 months. - > Twelve councils have opted for the enhance annual plan (with LTP deferred for 12 months). - Debt levels are forecast to increase. - Based on the adopted LTPs collected (49 councils), sector debt is forecast to be 43.6% higher in 2034 than it was in 2031. - ➢ In the 2021-2031 LTPs, gross debt was forecast to reach \$38.3 billion in 2031. - > Based on council's adopted 2024-2034 LTPs, gross debt is estimated to reach around \$55 billion by 2034. - > The largest percentage increase in debt is coming from rural / provincial councils. - ➢ In addition, some councils are considering using IFF to finance infrastructure. - □ There is significant upward pressure on rates. - More than half the councils ran an operating deficit in 2022/23.
+These councils need a larger than average rate increase to rebalance their budgets. - ▶ Rate increases for 2024/25 ranged between 4.5% and 27.0% with an average increase of 13.9%. - The need for councils to produce water service delivery plans will focus attention on the investment required over the medium term. - > Councils will also need to invest more than previously planned in resilience and adaptation.